• Skip to primary navigation

 • When melting the sugar, butter/margarine and syrup together, don’t allow the mixture to boil.
 That would make the cookies quite firm.

 • Don’t over-bake them.
-Always set an oven timer as it can be so easy to get engrossed in other tasks.
+Always set an oven timer, as it can be so easy to get engrossed in other tasks.
 Set the oven timer for ten minutes.
-The cookies will be at their best if baked for no more than 10 minutes when they should have nice golden edges and be slightly soft in the middle.
+The cookies will be at their best if baked for no more than 10 minutes, when they should have nice golden edges and be slightly soft in the middle.

 • Want a chewier ginger cookie?
 Then reduce the baking time by a minute or two.